aurae-runtime/community/README.md

 Aurae is designed to do a lot of things.
 Simply put though it runs and schedules workloads at scale.

  - Runs workloads in "sandbox" environments
-  - Regular processes (Seccomp, selinux, systemcall filtering, etc)
+ - Regular processes (seccomp, SELinux, system call filtering, etc.)
  - Containerized processes (Cgroup namespaces, and container runtimes like containerd and docker)
  - Virtual Machine processes (Small lightweight firecracker style microVMs)

 Aurae is built around a standard library, that is designed to be the ultimate standard library for application teams.